atopile/atopile/docs/readme_blank.md

 # module-template

-Modules will show up here.
+The package registry is getting rebuilt.
+We will share it here.